 The barrenTablelands, in the southern portion of the park, is a geologist's mecca.
 The landscape looks more like mars than it does green Newfoundland.
 The ultramafic rock, called peridotite, lacks nutrients required to sustain most plant life and is thought to have originated in the earth's mantle, later forced up to the earth's surface during tectonic plate collision hundreds of millions of years ago.
 We hike through this rocky terrain from sea level to approximately 720m for panoramic views of Bonne Bay and the park's mountains.
 We are likely to see rare plants and occasional caribou before descending to the base of the mountains where we set up camp on beautiful Trout River Pond.

 After breakfast, we are transferred northward, through the communities of Gros Morne National Park.
 We learn about the history of the area and meet a few locals along the way.
 There are options for kayaking, short walks and other activities within the park (not included).
-This evening, we set ourselves up at the oTENTiks in Berry Hill Campground - not far from Western Brook Pond the north side of the park.
+This evening, we set ourselves up either at the oTENTiks in Berry Hill Campground or simple cabins in Rocky Harbour - not far from Western Brook Pond the north side of the park.
+This evening, we will do a thorough briefing and pack/prep for the big trek ahead.
 We enjoy a hearty meal and get a good night sleep before taking on the Long Range Traverse first thing in the morning.